 The two most-recognized names in publishing software-Quark and Adobe-offered plenty of both as they took the stage at last week’s conference to outline their vision of the industry’s future.
 But while both agree that enabling publishers to quickly move content from one media format to another is likely to lead the next wave of publishing, Adobe and Quark offer vastly different predictions on how this technology will be used.

-in which media-rich content is automatically and instantaneously output to as many platforms as possible-including eBooks, PDAs, cell phones, the Web, and print.
+envisions a future in which media-rich content is automatically and instantaneously output to as many platforms as possible-including eBooks, PDAs, cell phones, the Web, and print.
 In contrast, Quark unveiled a different strategy during its keynote on the last day of Seybold that focuses on collaboration, rather than media distribution.

 “We don’t give a damn about showing a movie on a cell phone,” said Quark CEO Fred Ebrahimi, responding to Adobe’s earlier keynote.
 “I think that’s a stupid idea.”

 Instead, Quark is putting its money on the future of collaborative publishing, envisioning a design process that speeds workflow and enables several publishers-and perhaps even customers-to quickly repurpose content to any format they need.

 There is one point on which Quark and Adobe adamantly agree: the Web is where it’s at.
 Both companies see the Web as the foundation upon which their future publishing workflows will be built.